apache/echarts-doc/en/option/series/boxplot.md

 ## hoverAnimation(boolean) = true

-Whether to enable the motion effect of hover on box.
+Whether to enable the motion effect when hovering on box.

 ## layout(string) = null

-layout methods, optional values:
+Layout modes, optional values:

-+ `'horizontal'`: horizontal layout of all boxes.
++ `'horizontal'`: horizontally layout all boxes.

-+ `'vertical'`: vertical layout of all boxes.
++ `'vertical'`: vertically layout all boxes.

-The default value is decided by the current situation of coordinate axis: if `category` is horizontal axis, there would be horizontal layout; otherwise, there would be vertical layout; if there is no `category` axis, it would be horizontal layout.
+The default value is decided by:

++ if there is a `category` axis:
+    + if it is horizontal, use `'horizontal'`;
+    + otherwise use `'vertical'`;
++ otherwise use `'horizontal'`.

 ## boxWidth(Array) = [7, 50]

-the limitation of box width. the array means: `[min, max]`.
+The extent of box width.
+The array means: `[min, max]`.

 It could be absolute value, such as `[7, 50]`, and also could be percentage, such as `['40%', '90%']`.
 The percentage means the percentage of the maximum possible width.